How to create custom machine configuration package artifacts

 When auditing / configuring both Windows and Linux, machine configuration uses a Desired State Configuration (DSC).
 The DSC configuration defines the condition that the machine should be in.

-Custom packages that audit the state of an environment are Generally Available, but packages that apply configurations are in preview.
-The following limitations apply:
+Custom packages that audit the state of an environment and apply configurations are in generally available (GA) support status.
+However, the following limitations apply:

 To use machine configuration packages that apply configurations, Azure VM guest configuration extension version 1.29.24 or later, or Arc agent 1.10.0 or later, is required.